Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/ubiquitous-language.md

 Yet, despite its importance, effective communication is rarely observed in software projects.

-### Traditional Software Development Lifecycle
+### Translation

 Often, business people and engineers have no direct interaction with one another.
 Instead, domain knowledge is pushed down from domain experts to engineers.

 During the traditional software development lifecycle,
-The domain knowledge is “translated” into an engineer-friendly form known as an analysis model,
+The domain knowledge is “translated” into an engineer-friendly form known as an analysis model.

 Which is a description of the system’s requirements,
 Rather than an understanding of the business domain behind it.